 What Is Included in AdClarity — Advertising Intelligence

-AdClarity - Advertising Intelligence analyzes expenditure, placement, buying methods, and more, for image ads, animated ads, rich media ads, skin ads, video and social ads across 650 thousand publishers in 35 global markets.
+AdClarity — Advertising Intelligence analyzes expenditure, placement, buying methods, and more, for image ads, animated ads, rich media ads, skin ads, video, and social ads across 650 thousand publishers in 51 global markets.

-You can update your settings and switch between different reports using the header at the top of the screen:
+You can start setting up your report using the header at the top of the screen:

 Using the search bar at the top of the header, you can search for a domain you’d like to analyze.
 Click “add” to search for it by name, without the “www.”
 Then click on the matching search result to select it.

 If you don’t see any results, double-check how you’ve typed the domain:

 If you want to view more than one domain, you have two options:

 - Group: View consolidated data for all of your selected domains.